Table of Contents

 - High blood pressure.For most people, your blood pressure is high when it is at or above 130/80.
 Age and certain health conditions can affect normal blood pressure levels.
 You can help control your blood pressure with medicine.
 A healthy lifestyle and reduced stress also help.

 - Certainhealth conditions, such as diabetes or preeclampsia.

 Major risk factors that you can’t avoid include:

 - Plaque continues to build as you get older.
 The risk of CHD increases for men starting at age 45.
 It increases for women starting at age 55.

 - Gender and race.
 Men are at higher risk than women.
 African Americans can be more likely to get CHD than other races.

 - Family history.

-Talk to your doctor for specific recommendations, as they vary by person.
+Ask your doctor for specific recommendations.
+They vary by person.

 Coronary heart disease treatment

-- taking medicine to relieve symptoms and reduce risk factors
+- medicine to relieve symptoms and reduce risk factors

 - eating healthy